malaise/ada/README.txt

 The software compiles with Ada 2012 (Gnat GPL 2014) and runs on Unix (Linux).

-Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK) and require the PCRE developpement package.
+Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2 (10.00 or above), and require the corresponding PCRE developpement package.

 Some programs depend on libssl and libcrypto for EVP digest.